 To kick off your Lihue adventure, let’s head into nature!
 On the lush island of Kauai lies Wailua Falls.
 The falls are located on the South Fork of the Wailua River and plummet 173 feet into a crystal-clear pool below.

 Unlike many of the waterfalls in Kauai, Wailua Falls doesn’t require one to lace up the hiking boots and grab a walking stick.
-The double falls have a parking lot right next to them for convenience.
+The double waterfall has a parking lot right next to it for convenience.

 The trek down to the bottom of the falls is dangerous, so make sure to stay above and view the grandeur of the Wailua Falls in safety.